qubic/qubic-cli/README.md

 		Get tick data and write it to a file.
 Use -readtickdata to examine the file. valid node ip/port are required.
 	-getcomputorlist <OUTPUT_FILE_NAME>
 		Get of the current epoch.
 Feed this data to -readtickdata to verify tick data. valid node ip/port are required.
+	-getnodeiplist
+		Print a list of node ip from a seed node ip.
+Valid node ip/port are required.
 	-checktxontick <TICK_NUMBER> <TX_ID>
 		Check if a transaction is included in a tick. valid node ip/port are required.
 	-checktxonfile <TX_ID> <TICK_DATA_FILE>